History of Christianity in the United States: Social Gospel

 The Social Gospel flourished from the 1890s to the 1920s by calling for the application of Christian ethics to social problems, especially to issues of social justice such as economic inequality, poverty, alcoholism, crime, racial tensions, slums, bad hygiene, child labor, inadequate labor unions, poor schools, and the danger of war.
-Theologically, the Social Gospellers sought to operationalize the Lord's Prayer (Matthew 6:10): "Thy kingdom come, Thy will be done on earth as it is in heaven."
-They typically were post-millennialist; that is, they believed the Second Coming could not happen until humankind rid itself of social evils with human effort.
+Theologically, the Social Gospel sought to operationalize the Lord's Prayer (Matthew 6:10): "Thy kingdom come, Thy will be done on earth as it is in heaven."
+They typically were postmillennialist; that is, they believed the Second Coming of Christ could not happen until humankind rid itself of social evils with human effort.
 The Social Gospel was more popular among clergy than laity.
 Its leaders were predominantly associated with the liberal wing of the Progressive Movement and most were theologically liberal, although they were typically conservative when it came to their views on social issues.
 Important leaders include Richard T. Ely, Josiah Strong, Washington Gladden, and Walter Rauschenbusch.

 The Social Gospel movement peaked in the early 20th century.
-Some scholars argue that the horrors caused by World War I left many disillusioned with the Social Gospel's ideals and promise of a glorious future for mankind. while others argue that World War I actually stimulated the Social Gospellers' reform efforts.
-Theories regarding the decline of the Social Gospel after World War I often cite the rise of neo-orthodoxy as a contributing factor in the movement's decline.
+Some scholars argue that the horrors caused by World War I left many disillusioned with the Social Gospel's ideals and promise of a glorious future for mankind. while others argue that World War I actually stimulated the Social Gospelers' reform efforts.
+Theories regarding the decline of the Social Gospel after World War I often cite the rise of neoorthodoxy as a contributing factor in the movement's decline.
 Many of the Social Gospel's ideas reappeared in the Civil Rights Movement of the 1960s.
 "Social Gospel" principles continue to inspire newer movements such as Christians Against Poverty.